antonmry/galiglobal/src/jbake/content/blog/2019/20190508-How-to-open-your-company-to-the-tech-community.md

 If your company is going to be a sponsor of a conference, there are things you should do:

 - Make sure some engineers of your company attend the conference and organizers know about them so they can introduce everybody to them.
-It's sad when a company pay money and there is anyone to ask at the conference.
+It's sad when a company pay money and there is nobody to ask at the conference.
 There is no better ambassador than your own employees and social networking is the most important thing in a conference.
 - Ask the organizers if your company can help in some way: find speakers or other sponsors, promote the conference or record the talks.
 Once you start to collaborate in this way, organizers will start to contribute back and speak nicely about your company to others.
 That's the type of publicity you want.
 - Promote the event and talks in your social media.
 It's free, easy to do and with a great impact on your Company image.